 While making The Human Condition, Kobayashi later recalled, “I received many letters from people requesting me not to let Kaji die in the end.
 I had considered that possibility, but to me his death was actually a resurrection.
 He had to die there.
 With his death, he lives in the minds of people for a long time . . .”

-As Kaji, Tatsuya Nakadai—Kobayashi’s favorite actor, whom he discovered and gave his screen debut in The Thick-Walled Room—dominates the action with a performance of burning conviction, rarely offscreen throughout the film’s epic length.
-Repeatedly, Kobayashi emphasizes his psychological isolation and the hopelessness of his moral stance by situating him in expanses of bleak, sterile terrain—the ravaged mining landscape, the battlefield, the final pitiless snowstorm—which exploit Yoshio Miyajima’s monochrome widescreen photography to powerful effect.
-But he also finds room for moments of lyrical beauty—a young woman washing her face in running water—and for a scene of touching erotic tenderness, when Kaji, allowed a brief visit from Michiko, asks her to stand naked by the dawn-lit window to leave him with a memory of her beauty.
+As Kaji, Tatsuya Nakadai—Kobayashi’s favorite actor, whom he discovered and gave his first screen role, in The Thick-Walled Room—dominates the action with a performance of burning conviction.
+Nakadai is rarely absent from the frame throughout the film’s epic length.
+Repeatedly, Kobayashi emphasizes Kaji’s psychological isolation and the hopelessness of his moral stance by situating him in expanses of bleak, sterile terrain—the ravaged mining landscape, the battlefield, the final pitiless snowstorm—which exploit Yoshio Miyajima’s monochrome widescreen photography to powerful effect.
+But Kobayashi also finds room for moments of lyrical beauty—a young woman washing her face in running water—and for a scene of touching erotic tenderness, when Kaji, allowed a brief visit from Michiko, asks her to stand naked by the dawn-lit window to leave him with a memory of her beauty.
 On the film’s initial release, this scene was cut by the Japanese censor.